tosccolors/vertical_professional_services/ps_contract/README.rst

 This module forward-port to v10 the contracts management with recurring invoicing functions.
 Also you can print and send by email contract report.
-Operating Unit was added by Magnus.
+Operating Unit was added by The Open Source Company.
 In upstream Odoo, this functionality was moved into the Enterprise edition.

 Configuration